This documentation is for Slim 4. Looking for Slim 3 Docs?.

 Slim is a PHP micro framework that helps you quickly write simple yet powerful web applications and APIs.
 At its core, Slim is a dispatcher that receives an HTTP request, invokes an appropriate callback routine, and returns an HTTP response.
 That’s it.

 Slim is an ideal tool to create APIs that consume, repurpose, or publish data.
 Slim is also a great tool for rapid prototyping.
 Heck, you can even build full-featured web applications with user interfaces.
 More importantly, Slim is super fast and has very little code.
-In fact, you can read and understand its source code in only an afternoon!

 At its core, Slim is a dispatcher that receives an HTTP request, invokes an appropriate callback routine, and returns an HTTP response.
 That’s it.